 Deep in the night I’m oft taken over by a rotation of excitement and nerves as my arms hang out the window and cold air blasts across me.
 I suck raw coffee grounds to keep me going and hock that snus across the lines.
 These dashes of white and yellow pass by in an endless stream, my speed making them appear as one.
-I’ve been so many places they sometimes blur together.
+I’ve been so many places they blur together.
 In each I seek what’s new and yet familiar –parks, libraries, downtown, and the displaced.
 I enact my routines at each, making a mental catalog of where I’ll return, even if it’s years down the line.
 I’ve seen so much of this country yet am always grasping for more.

 I sleep in the trunk with booze, antlers, and other props that entertain.
 Each night I bed down and drift off ’til the heat or police wake me.
 “Put your hands up.”
 “Do you have weapons in there?”
 “Christ, when I saw your feet I thought ya were a corpse.”
 In the past I tried bartering reason for release: The only difference between me and a retired RV couple is they have more money; I didn’t know a sleeping person could commit crimes.
 But these words are useless.
 I give a rundown on what I’m up to and where I’m headed.
 They run my ID and see I’ve lived a clean life.
 They’re always relieved to know I’m moving on, just passing through.
 They let me go and I’m on my way, another night disrupted but at least a good story gained.

-I haven’t made a bed in years but within the car I carefully arrange my blanket and pillows.
+I haven’t made a bed in years but within the car carefully arrange my blanket and pillows.
 Sometimes I sleep in there for weeks so try create the best home I can.
 I open the trunk and wait at the entrance until whatever street I’m on is empty.
 I strip to undies, slide my feet through, get my head down, and slam the trunk atop me.
 In this darkness I create light from a cell and music machine to adjust and find my way.
 I play with my toys and finish out the day’s thoughts before drifting into dreams.
 At times the sleep is comfortable and comes easy.
 At others I swelter in the heat or wake in a cold state.
 External noises rattle by, their eyes or headlights peering over the blankets cast atop me.
 Mystery items dig into my back, giving me pain that lasts for days.
-To flip over is a slow process that scrapes my hips against the metallic ceiling.
+To flip over is a slow process that scrapes hips against a metal ceiling.
 Dozens of times I’ve crawled from my cave come morning only to find watching eyes upon me.
 I throw a t-shirt on my dirty body and roll on.
 I’m sure they make their suppositions but the trunk life is a free life and that’s all that concerns me.

-So my mind always has a sniff on the next step, never content to settle down or merely retrace what I’ve already done.
+My mind always has a sniff on the next step, never content to settle down or merely retrace what I’ve already done.
 Whenever I’ve tried reaching back to the past I come up empty.
 Everything shifts, resistant to be relived.
 So I move on.
 And moving on is nothing new.
 I plan my motion around money, music, and the places I call home.
 I travel by day and night, speeding from one state to the next, trying to get somewhere that gives me something.
 Along the way I see so much beckoning to be explored, inspected, or filed away for future times.
 There’s so many good places left to go.

 “We pray for the gas station attendants and hot dog vendors.
 Lord hear our prayer.”